facebookarchive/FBNotifications/README.md

 ```

 Then when all the content for the notification is ready - it will automatically present the notification to the end user with a pending intent to present a card on open.
-To hand-off the necessary data from the intent - you need to handle the notification in `onCreate` function of your Main Activity:
+To hand-off the necessary data from the intent - you need to handle the notification in the `onCreate` function of your Main Activity:

 ```java
 public class MainActivity extends AppCompatActivity {